TianleCao/real-time-QRS-detection/README.md

 **ECG_diagnosis**: abnormality judgement.
 All the results would be printed in the cammand line.
 ## Example
-The data has already been uploaded.
+The data (200Hz, 1min length) has already been uploaded.
 Say we use 7.txt for evaluation.
 The results would be as follows:
 ![Alt text](/imgs/result_screenshot.png)
 After loading all the data, the average heart rate and diagnosis results would be available.
 ![Alt text](/imgs/result_screenshot2.png)